 There was a group of Venezuelans in Dash who it turned out were defrauding the network in at least 2 identifiable ways.
 They coopted a large number of other key people in the Dash ecosystem because their public relations, while notably false (“2,500 Dash merchants in Venezuela!”), was great fodder for the Dash hype machine.

-A third party who has never worked for me (but became my friend, but had his own proposal, but was working for Dash since before me) spent $600 to do a study that proved their claims of 2,500 Dash-accepting merchants in Venezuela were blatantly fraudulent.
+A third party who has never worked for me (but became my friend, but had his own proposal, but was working for Dash since before me) spent $600 to do a study (original offline, here is a mirror) that proved their claims of 2,500 Dash-accepting merchants in Venezuela were blatantly fraudulent.
 This gave way to a community brouhaha that is documented in a Dash Watch report.
+(Original links are offline, here is one missing document: Response_23-MAR-2019.pdf.)

 Later, the Dash Force News group effectively confirmed this was true because, through some process of their own, they reduced the claimed Dash-accepting merchant count in Venezuela to under 900.
 Neither they nor Dash Core Group, inc. nor key masternode operators who had enabled the fraud ever formally recognized it (tho I got 4 hours of Signal audio messages from their top MNO backer wherein this person literally yells at me for 4 hours straight).